 Goodwill and Other Indefinite-lived Intangible Assets.
 We have reviewed the carrying value of our goodwill and other indefinite-lived intangible assets for impairment.
 In performing this review, we are required to make an assessment of fair value for our goodwill and other indefinite-lived intangible assets.
 When determining fair value, we utilize various assumptions, including the fair market trading price of our common stock and management's projections of future cash flows.
 A change in these underlying assumptions will cause a change in the results of the tests and, as such, could cause the fair value to be less than the respective carrying amount.
 In such event, we would then be required to record a charge, which would impact earnings.
-We review the carrying value of goodwill and other indefinite-lived intangible assets for impairment annually, or more frequently if circumstances indicate that an impairment may have occurred.
+We review the carrying value of

 (b) Represents commitments to purchase vehicles, the majority of which are from Ford, Fiat Chrysler and General Motors.
 These commitments are generally subject to the vehicle manufacturers satisfying their obligations under the repurchase and guaranteed depreciation agreements.
-The purchase of such vehicles is generally financed through borrowings under vehicle programs in addition to cash received upon the sale of vehicles, many of which were purchased under repurchase and guaranteed depreciation programs (see Note 14 to our Consolidated Financial Statements).
+The purchase of such vehicles is generally financed through borrowings under vehicle programs in addition to cash received upon the sale of vehicles, some of which were purchased under repurchase and guaranteed depreciation programs (see Note 14 to our Consolidated Financial Statements).

-(c) Represents the expected contributions to our defined benefit pension plans in 2018.
+(c) Represents the expected contributions to our defined benefit pension plans in 2019.
 The amount of future contributions to our defined benefit pension plans will depend on the rates of return generated from plan assets and other factors (see Note 17 to our Consolidated Financial Statements) and are not included above.